facebook/bpfilter/doc/sources.rst

 This document describes the process to build ``bpfilter`` from sources.
 While `bpfilter` can be built on most systems, a recent (6.4+) Linux kernel is required with ``libbpf`` 1.2+ to run the ``bpfilter`` daemon.

-``bpfilter`` development is mostly done using Fedora (38 and 39), but Ubuntu is also officially supported.
+``bpfilter`` development is mostly done using Fedora (38 and 39), but Ubuntu (23.10+) is also officially supported.
+Other distributions may work as long as Linux 6.4+ is available, but they are not officially supported at the moment.

 Required dependencies on Fedora and Ubuntu: